 Your home is your castle, your haven from the cares and stresses of the world.
-So, it stands to reason that you want to make sure your home is as safe as possible so you can enjoy its peace and its comfort free of worry.
+So, it stands to reason that you want to make sure your home is safe as possible so you can enjoy its peace and its comfort free of worry.

 One unpleasant threat to homeowners, one that no one likes to ponder, is fire.
-Yes, there is homeowner’s insurance to address the property damage caused by fire, but not policy can magically cure injuries, reverse accidental deaths or conjure lost property from cinders.
+Yes, there is homeowner’s insurance to address the property damage caused by fire, but the policy cannot magically cure injuries, reverse accidental deaths or conjure lost property from cinders.
 Therefore, the best remedy is prevention and planning.
 If you do your best to prevent fire and prepare in the event that one occurs, there is a better chance that you’ll cope well if a fire does break out in your home.

 The first step in preventing injury from fire is to install smoke alarms throughout your home; newscasts regularly report fires that spread because the residences had no smoke alarms.
 The smell of smoke alone won’t necessarily wake you up; in fact, the fumes could cause you to sleep more deeply.